Universal Church of the Kingdom of God: Victoria Climbié's death (UK)

 Victoria Climbié was an eight-year-old child whose murder in the UK led to major changes in child protection policies.
 She died from abuse and neglect while living with her great-aunt Marie-Therese Kouao and the aunt's boyfriend.
-Victoria was seen by dozens of social workers, nurses, doctors and police officers before she died, and by a pastor of the UCKG, but all failed to spot or stop the abuse.
+Before she died, Victoria was seen by dozens of social workers, nurses, doctors, police officers, and even a pastor of the UCKG, but none spotted or stopped the abuse.
 Kouao and her boyfriend were charged with child cruelty and murder.
-During police interviews, both claimed that Victoria was possessed by evil spirits.
+During police interviews, they claimed that Victoria was possessed by evil spirits.
 They were both convicted of murder and sentenced to life imprisonment.
-Victoria's murder led to a public inquiry which investigated the role of social services, the National Health Service, the Universal Church of the Kingdom of God, and the police in her death.
+Victoria's murder led to a public inquiry whose report included the role and failings of the organisations and personnel of Haringey Council, other social services, hospitals, the Metropolitan Police, the Universal Church of the Kingdom of God, and others, in Victoria Climbié's mistreatment and death.

-In February 2000 UCKG Pastor Álvaro Lima, later promoted to a UCKG bishop (and Led the UK headquarters from 2016 to 2021), saw the girl and expressed the view that she was possessed by an evil spirit, saying in a written statement to the inquiry that Victoria had told him "that Satan controlled her life, that Satan had told her to burn her body".
+In February 2000 UCKG Pastor Álvaro Lima, who was later promoted to a UCKG bishop based at its headquarters in Finsbury Park, and head of the UCKG HelpCentre in the UK, saw the girl and expressed the view that she was possessed by an evil spirit, saying in a written statement to the inquiry that Victoria had told him "that Satan controlled her life, that Satan had told her to burn her body".
 He advised Kouao to bring Victoria back to the church a week later, saying later he suspected she was being abused, but he did not notify any officials.
-He prayed for her with an assistant.
+He later prayed and fasted for her with an assistant.
 He saw her again several days later with her great-aunt (pretending to be Climbié's mother), and advised Kouao to take the girl to the hospital, where she died of her abuse.
-The UCKG had been planning to hold a service to "cast out the devil" from her on the day she died.
+She died on the very day the pastor had arranged for her to participate in a UCKG service aimed at "casting out the devil" from her..

 Following Climbié's death, the UCKG stated that they had placed safeguarding measures in place to prevent the use of "strong prayers" on children.
 In 2023, the BBC reported that "strong prayers" had been used on a 16 year old boy in the UK, prompting questions as to the effectiveness of these measures.